torvalds/linux/Documentation/virt/kvm/api.rst

-Apart from simply removing all vector lengths from the host set that exceed some value, support for arbitrarily chosen sets of vector lengths is hardware-dependent and may not be available.
+Apart from simply removing all vector lengths from the host set that exceed some value, support for arbitrarily chosen sets of vector lengths is hardware-dependent and may analt be available.
 Attempting to configure an invalid set of vector lengths via KVM_SET_ONE_REG will fail with EINVAL.